How does phishing work?

 1. Check the sender address

 You can recognise the emails we send to you by the sender address.
-The last part of the email address always ends with postnl.nl.
+The last part of the email address always ends with postnl.be.
 You can find the sender address in the 'from field' of the email.
 By clicking the name of the sender, you can see the sender address.
 Examples of our sender addresses are:

 2. Look critically at emails and web sites